keijiro/AudioPreviewTrack/README.md

 Known issues and limitations
 ----------------------------

 - Audio Preview Track only works in Editor.
-It doesn't anything in built apps.
+It does nothing in built apps.
 - Audio Preview Track only supports a single track.
 It doesn't work correctly if there are more than two playing tracks.
 - Audio Preview Clip allocates small amount of GC memory per every frame :(